 If we recognise the dark side, explore the potential attack avenues and understand the potential biases then we can address them.
 If we do this, machine learning offers a vast opportunity for good.

-If you are interested to know more about how we can help you with your AI model then email us at firstname.lastname@example.org or click on the banner below.
+If you are interested to know more about how we can help you with your AI model, please email us at email@example.com.